Skip to main content

 • Peer teaching observations

-• Consultations with Julie or Gail in the English Language Support Programs
+• Consultations with Nicole or Gail in English Language Support Programs

 Do you have an idea?

-Look for invitations coming from International Learning Opportunities to request funding for department- or program-specific proposals to support multilingual students in the disciplines.
-One example: Compensation for an English as a second language specialist and a disciplinary content specialist to collaborate on a multilingual-friendly curriculum.
+Look for Strategic Enrollment and Retention Plan calls for proposals to request funding for department- or program-specific proposals to support multilingual students in the disciplines.
+One example: Compensation for an English as a second language specialist and a disciplinary content specialist to collaborate on a culturally and linguistically responsive curriculum.

 Not sure?
 Ask us for ideas!